/

 The right to a basic payment account

-The ability to open and use a payment account, without which people face difficulties in their everyday functioning in society, is vital in ensuring financial inclusion.
-The Payment Services, Electronic Money Issuance Services and Payment Systems Act stipulates that any consumer without a payment account who legally resids in the EU should have a basic payment account at their disposal, and may request the opening of an account of this kind at any bank or savings bank.
+Holding and using a payment account is the very basis of financial inclusion for individuals.
+Without an account, individuals would face difficulties in their everyday functioning in society.
+The Payment Services, Electronic Money Issuance Services and Payment Systems Act stipulates that any consumer without a payment account who legally resides in the EU should have a basic payment account at their disposal, and may request the opening of an account of this kind at any bank or savings bank.

 The fundamental purpose of the basic payment account is ensuring financial inclusion, and so they are also intended for people with no fixed address, asylum-seekers, and those whose residence permit has not been granted but whose expulsion is impossible for legal or factual reasons.

-Consumers must specifically request the opening of an account at a particular bank or savings bank, as an application to open a personal (current) account is not the same as an application to open a basic payment account.
-The bank (or savings bank) may only refuse a consumer’s application to open a basic payment account in cases explicitly stipulated by law, and special rules apply to the bank’s unilateral withdrawal from the contract.
+Consumers must specifically request the opening of a basic payment account, as an application to open a current account is not the same as an application to open a basic payment account.
+The bank or savings bank may only refuse a consumer’s application to open a basic payment account in cases explicitly stipulated by law.
+Special rules also apply to the unilateral withdrawal from the contract by the bank or savings bank.

 Scope of services under a basic payment account